The Jet

 It is said that life has a way of duplicating itself and if you’re lucky you might hang around long enough to see it.
 Such is the case of two former Omaha Technical High School graduates who were raised in North Omaha and whose hearts have never left there.
 Johnny Rodgers and Kathy J. Trotter are lifelong classmates and forever friends.
 You can feel the kinship when they are around one another.

-Currently, the results show that over 80 students are attending MCC as a Johnny Rodgers Scholarship recipient.
-The students are enrolled in Construction, Heath, IT, Automotive and others with an average GPA of 3.0.
+Currently, some 140 students will be attending MCC as of the Fall of 2024 as Johnny Rodgers Scholarship recipients.
+Overall more than 300 students have received the scholarship since 2017.
+Students are enrolled in Construction, Heath, IT, Automotive and other trade based majors with an average GPA of 3.0.

 The Johnny Rodgers Scholarship initiative is truly a “game changer” for these students.
 It will continue to move individuals from potentially a minimum wage job to an actual career with benefits.
 They will be given an opportunity to improve their quality of life and to contribute to our economy in a very meaningful way.
 The return on your investment will be significant in helping meet the workforce needs of the greater Omaha Metropolitan area.A quote by Tim“By empowering people through education, we create stronger individuals, families, neighborhoods and communities to live, work and play.”